edgi-govdata-archiving/ECHO-Cross-Program/README.md

 # ECHO-Cross-Programs
 This repository contains Jupyter notebooks for ECHO that use data from multiple EPA programs.
-This notebook lets viewers examine facilities closely by state, county, congressional district, or zip code, and collects the program-specific data for all the facilities in the region.
-The Jupyter Notebook is equipped to look at emissions, violations, inspections, and enforcement for the Clean Air Act, Clean Water Act, and Resouce Conservation and Recovery Act.
+These notebooks let viewers examine facilities by state, county, congressional district, or zip code, and collect the program-specific data for all the facilities in the region.
+The notebooks look at emissions, violations, inspections, and enforcement for the Clean Air Act, Clean Water Act, and Resouce Conservation and Recovery Act.

-- Link to the AllPrograms notebook on Google Colab is here: https://colab.research.google.com/github/edgi-govdata-archiving/ECHO-Cross-Program/blob/master/AllPrograms.ipynb
+- The AllPrograms notebook gathers data for specified Congressional Districts and States and outputs CSV files used in the creation of congressional report cards.
+A link to the notebook on Google Colab is here: https://colab.research.google.com/github/edgi-govdata-archiving/ECHO-Cross-Program/blob/master/AllPrograms.ipynb.
-- Link to the Cross-Programs notebook on Google Colab is here: https://colab.research.google.com/github/edgi-govdata-archiving/ECHO-Cross-Program/blob/master/ECHO-Cross-Programs.ipynb
+- The ECHO_National notebook produces data on national metrics, also used in the creation of congressional report cards.
+On Google Colab it is here: https://colab.research.google.com/github/edgi-govdata-archiving/ECHO-Cross-Program/blob/master/ECHO_National.ipynb
-- Link to the ECHO National notebook on Google Colab is here: https://colab.research.google.com/github/edgi-govdata-archiving/ECHO-Cross-Program/blob/master/ECHO_National.ipynb
+- The ECHO-Cross-Program notebook lets the user select a geographic region--state, Congressional District, county or zip code--and then view data from the various EPA programs for facilities in the region.
+A link to the notebook on Google Colab is here: https://colab.research.google.com/github/edgi-govdata-archiving/ECHO-Cross-Program/blob/master/ECHO-Cross-Programs.ipynb

----

-## Notebook validation
+## Report Cards
-**Basic function**
-- [ ] Does it run all the way through as a Colab notebook when you are signed in as someone with no special EDGI access?
-- [ ] Does it create the outputs it is supposed to create (graphs, data exports, etc.)?
-- [ ] Does it run smoothly when 10+ people are on at the same time?

-**Usability**
-- [ ] Are the instructions sensible to a non-coder?
-- [ ] Have code blocks been streamlined as much as possible (combined where they could be)?

-**Completeness & accuracy**
-- [ ] Do all code blocks do what comments and text say it will do?
-- [ ] Is the data used appropriate to the questions being asked?
-- [ ] Have we spot checked 3 specific facility reports against the online ECHO data?
-- [ ] Provenance: does the notebook indicate the time/date of the data download?

-**Contextualization**
-- [ ] Are there any abbreviations or technical references that would leave a non-expert confused?
-- [ ] Is it clear where the data is coming from, what the timeline is, where the data may be lacking?

-**Impartiality**
-- [ ] Does the language used make sense across all of the parameters the notebook might use (different districts, months, etc. depending on notebook)?
-- [ ] Is the language impartial (not opinionated)?
-- [ ] Are all context references factual and cited?

-**Figure completeness**
-- [ ] Does every figure have a title, legend, and labels on x and y axes?

-**Figure accuracy**
-- [ ] Are all labels, titles, and legend items accurate to what is being displayed?
-- [ ] If this notebook is run across widely varied parameters, can the figures from different runs be directly compared without being misleading?
-(Look out for e.g. auto-scaling, inadequate labeling)

-**Figure elegance**
-- [ ] Are figures and figure elements appropriately sized for legibility?
-- [ ] Are scales interpretable?**
-- [ ] Do figures compellingly display the answer to a question the notebook asks?

-**EDGI and EEW branding**
-- [ ] Is the EEW logo included at the top of the notebook?
-- [ ] Do figures use EDGI brand colors where appropriate?

----
+The report cards that are based on the data collected by the AllPrograms and ECHO_National notebooks can be seen on the EEW website at this link:  https://environmentalenforcementwatch.org/reports

 ## License & Copyright